GeoGaussian: Geometry-aware Gaussian Splatting for Scene Rendering: Conclusion

 \section{Conclusion}

 In this paper, we introduce a novel approach called GeoGaussian, which emphasizes the importance of preserving accurate geometry in Gaussian models to enhance their representation in 3D space.
 Our method first gives Gaussian parameters a clearer geometric meaning.
 The third parameter of the scale vector is used to control thickness, while the third column of the rotation matrix specifies the normal direction of the thin ellipsoid, where the initial normal direction is extracted from the initial point clouds.
 Additionally, we propose a carefully designed densification approach to effectively organize the newly generated ellipsoids.
 In the optimization module, we encourage ellipsoids in the neighborhood to lie in a co-planar area, further enhancing the representation quality.
 Experimental results on public datasets demonstrate that our method achieves superior performance in terms of geometry accuracy and photo-realistic novel view rendering compared to state-of-the-art approaches.
 In the future, we plan to explore more comprehensive solutions for improving the geometry of Gaussian models.
 This will involve incorporating depth, normals, and camera poses into the 3D Gaussian Splatting optimization process, reducing the reliance on point cloud normal vectors.

+\textbf{Acknowledgement.} This research work is supported by the Agency for Science, Technology and Research (A*STAR) under its MTC Programmatic Funds (Grant No. M23L7b0021).